 World Hepatitis Day takes place on 28th July each year, an international movement intended to raise awareness about viral hepatitis and to call for access to treatment, better prevention programs and government action.

 400 million people live with hepatitis B and C worldwide and 1.4 million die due to these infections every year.
-Transmission of this virus can be prevented through better awareness and services that improve vaccinations, blood and injection safety.
+Transmission of this virus can be prevented through better awareness and services that improve vaccinations, and blood and injection safety.

 We hope this article will help educate, create awareness and promote early detection and treatment.
 If you have any reason to be worried about your sex life or general well being, please get in touch.
 Our GP and chief pharmacist can be of great help.